will8211/unimatrix/README.md

   -n --no-bold
   -o --status-off
   -t --time
-  -u --custom_characters=CUSTOM_CHARACTERS
+  -u --custom-characters=CUSTOM_CHARACTERS
-  -w --single_wave
+  -w --single-wave

 CHARACTER SETS
-  When using '-l' or '--character_list=' option, follow it with one or more of the following letters:
+  When using '-l' or '--character-list=' option, follow it with one or more of the following letters:

   a   Lowercase alphabet